Have your kids been wondering: Do they celebrate Halloween in Australia?

 A child celebrating Halloween in Australia

-Just like many countries around the world, kids in Australia go trick or treating.
-Trick-or-treating is becoming more and more common in Australia, and some areas really do go all out for it!
+Just like many countries around the world, a lot of people in Australia go trick or treating.
+Trick-or-treating is becoming more and more common in Australia, and some areas really go all out for it!

-Where I live (in a quiet outer suburb), it is usually pretty quiet with just a couple of small groups going around and knocking on the doors of homes that have Halloween decorations up (and sometimes they still knock on the doors of those that don’t).
+Where I live (in a quiet outer suburb), it is usually pretty quiet with just a couple of small groups going around and knocking on the doors of homes that have Halloween decorations up or their outside lights on.
+(If you don’t, you’re usually safe from door knockers!)

 There are nearby neighbourhoods where most houses are decorated for Halloween with coffins, cobwebs and skeletons.
-These are the neighbourhoods that kids gravitate towards, and usually groups of kids are driven to these spots to trick or treat so if you live in one of these areas, be prepared to stock up on Halloween lollies (Australia sweets are known as lollies even if they don’t have a stick!).
+These are the neighbourhoods that kids gravitate towards, and usually groups of kids are driven to these spots to trick or treat, so if you live in one of these areas be prepared to stock up on Halloween lollies (in Australia sweets are known as lollies even if they don’t have a stick!).

 We arrived in Australia and moved into our first rental home in Australia just before Halloween so we had to figure everything out quickly as we had no idea how big the event would be or whether we needed to prepare much for it.